Anselbabincy/propeloctober2022/README.md

 #Demo 2
-Demonstration on Local and Remote Repo
+Demonstration on Local and Remote Repository
+Created new branch development